Upon its entry into force, the Solvency II Directive included two review clauses:

 - In 2020, for the directive (level 1) and the delegated regulation (level 2).

-The Addactis experts offer you an analysis of the Pillar 1 major changes, definitely adopted at Level 1 and still draft at Level 2.
+The Addactis experts offer you an analysis of the Pillar 1 major changes, definitely adopted at Level 1 and Level 2.

 Legislative process for the 2020 Solvency II Review